Chucky/Charles Lee Ray

 - Joisey: In Bride of Chucky, we learn that Charles Lee Ray's remains are buried in Hackensack.
 Chucky points this out in Seed, when Glen asks if he and Tiffany are assassins from Japan.Chucky: "We're not from Japan.
 We're from Jersey."

-- Joker Immunity: No matter how many time his doll body is sliced, burnt, or otherwise reduced to a gory mess, he always ends up brought back to life, usually thanks to someone rebuilding the doll.
+- Joker Immunity: No matter how many times his doll body is sliced, burnt, or otherwise reduced to a gory mess, he always ends up brought back to life, usually thanks to someone rebuilding the doll.
 By Curse of Chucky, Andy expects him to come back and is waiting for him with a gun.

 - Killer Rabbit: His appearances are totally deceiving.
 By the time one learns the truth, it's too late.